 2. Private KSA-China deals and investments aren’t happening because of a lack of trust and necessity.

 The other problem is necessity .There actually is no need to do private China-KSA deals.
 Chinese companies can make investments in lots of places.
 And Saudis can continue to work with Western companies, just like they have for decades.
 China-Africa have the same trust issues but the deals happen because there is a real need for resources.
 China-Germany deals happen because there is a need for technology (by China) and market access (for Germany).
 But there is no such need for KSA and China.
-And absent a compelling need, the lack of trust is not overcome.
+And absent a compelling need, it is hard to overcome the lack of trust.

 So the Chinese and Saudi groups meet, drink tea, take photos and express interest in working together.
 Maybe they even sign an MOU.
-But then, outside of basic trade, not much happens.
+But then, outside of basic trade, not too much happens.
 Ultimately, nobody writes big checks or makes long-term commitments.
-So we have not and I do not think we are going to see hundreds of private deals between Saudi and Chinese private companies in the near future.
+So I do not think we are going to see hundreds of private deals between Saudi and Chinese private companies in the near future.

 Ok.
 That was pretty pessimistic.
 However, here’s the good news.

-3. China and Saudi Arabia are both State-capitalism – so SOE-SOE deals can happen easily.
+3. China and Saudi Arabia are both State-capitalism – and SOE-SOE deals can happen easily.